-In a context where paper-based revenues are generally falling, newspaper have been implementing new strategies in recent years to diversify their sources of profits.
-And digital subscription is a pillar of this diversification.
-It is mainly for this reason that paywalls have appeared in different forms over the past 20 years.
+In a context where paper-based revenues are generally falling, newspapers have been implementing new strategies in order to diversify their revenue sources.
+Digital subscriptions plays a huge role in this diversification.
+This is the main reason for the appearance of paywalls, in their many forms, over the past 20 years.

-To understand how we got here today, we will study in more detail the history of paywalls, especially in the United States, a pioneering country on online content monetization
+To understand how we got here today, we will study the history of paywalls, with a focus on the United States which represents a pioneering country for online content monetization

 1997: first year of experiment